Si9hence/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---

-I am an internship engineering in https://nicsefc.ee.tsinghua.edu.cn/ affiliated with Department of Electronic Engineering at Tsinghua University.
+I am an internship engineering in [NICS-EFC](https://nicsefc.ee.tsinghua.edu.cn/) group affiliated with Department of Electronic Engineering at Tsinghua University.
 I am dedicated to uniting reinforcement learning and control for agile robotics.
 My ultimate goal is to empower robots to navigate **unstructured environments** with both **reliability and adaptability**.
 By leveraging innovative data-driven methods, I aim to enhance robots' understanding of the physical world through interactive exploration.
 {style="text-align: justify;"}